 25 Amazing Statistics on How Consumers Shop for Cars

 3. Most car buyers are undecided at the start of the shopping process.
-When they first begin to shop, 6 out of 10 them are open to considering multiple vehicle options.
+When they first begin to shop, 6 out of 10 of them are open to considering multiple vehicle options.
 (Autotrader)

 7. When asked to rate their satisfaction on a scale of 1-10, 81% of car buyers gave the test-driving process an 8-10 rating.
 However, satisfaction declined to 67% when interactions with the F&I department were factored in.
 Of the 3-hours average time spent at the dealer during the purchase process, more than half of that time is spent negotiating or doing paperwork, resulting in a 56% satisfaction rate for the process.
 (Autotrader)

 18. Dealerships are also utilizing the data they have on hand prior to contacting a prospect.
-The most common pieces of consumer data include basic contact details, vehicle interest, and purchase/service history.
-(9 Clouds, “The 2016 State of Automotive Marketing”)
+The most common pieces of consumer data include basic contact details, online behavior, vehicle interest, communication preference, and purchase/service history.
+(Autotrader)

 22. A report by automotive research company, SBD provides evidence that these connected systems are important to younger, more digitally oriented consumers and will likely impact their next vehicle brand purchase decision.
 Cars play a key role in supporting Millennials’ need to stay connected, and in a study by Autotrader.com, 72% of younger millennials indicated that a car is important to their social life.
 Style and features, especially technology, are critically important to them.
 For example, more than 70% of younger millennials cite technology and infotainment features as “must-haves” when purchasing a car.